coder/docs/setup/kubernetes/aws.md

 > [container-based virtual machines (CVMs)](../../workspaces/cvms.md) unless
 > you're running Coder in a bare-metal Kubernetes environment.

-### Using multi-zone clusters

-If you opt for a multi-zone cluster, your workspace pods can only be scheduled where you initially provisioned them.
-As such, make sure that there are nodes available in each zone.
-Please note, however, that if a zone becomes unavailable, the workspace pods will be unavailable because the persistent volumes are tied to the zone.

 ## Preliminary steps

 Before you can create a cluster, you'll need to perform the following to set up